Guide to vehicle type approval opt-in arrangements

 Where do I find the opt-in application?

-The opt-in application for a vehicle type approval will be available in ROVER for 6 months, from the start of the RVS legislation on 1 July 2021 to 11:59 PM AEST 31 December 2021.
+The opt-in application for a vehicle type approval is available in ROVER for 6 months, from the start of the RVS legislation on 1 July 2021 to 11:59 PM AEST 31 December 2021.
 Your application will require:

 - opt-in eligibility details and the MVSA approval number